Indonesia-Australia Comprehensive Economic Partnership Agreement

 IA-CEPA creates a framework for Australia and Indonesia to unlock the vast potential of the bilateral economic partnership, fostering economic cooperation between businesses, communities and individuals.

-Indonesia is a growing market for Australian goods and services exporters.
+Indonesia has been a growing market for Australian goods and services exporters.
 In 2018-19, total two-way trade in goods and services with Indonesia was worth A$17.8 billion, making Indonesia our 13th largest trading partner.
 IA-CEPA will provide Australian and Indonesian businesses an opportunity to expand and diversify this economic partnership.